Aliases for F13A1 Gene

 GeneCards Summary for F13A1 Gene

 F13A1 (Coagulation Factor XIII A Chain) is a Protein Coding gene.
 Diseases associated with F13A1 include Factor Xiiia Deficiency and Factor Xiii Deficiency.
-Among its related pathways are Platelet activation, signaling and aggregation and Collagen biosynthesis and modifying enzymes.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Collagen chain trimerization.
 GO annotations related to this gene include protein-glutamine gamma-glutamyltransferase activity.
-An important paralog of this gene is TGM5.
+An important paralog of this gene is TGM1.

 UniProtKB/Swiss-Prot for F13A1 Gene